-- i) The voting system described in Standing Order 2.6.2 (system A) - ii) The voting system described in Standing Order 2.6.3 (system B)
+- i) The voting system described in Standing Order 2.6.2 (system A) - ii) The voting system described in Standing Order 2.6.3 (system B). - cl.
+25, Schedule 7, LGA

 2.6.2 Voting system A

 Voting system A requires that a person is elected or appointed if he or she receives the votes of a majority of the members of the Council or committee present and voting; and has the following characteristics: